 3. Choose a platform to invest with

-Once you have decided how you want to invest in the HSI, you’ll need to find a platform where you can invest in that fashion.
+Once you have decided how you want to invest in the HSI, you’ll need to find a platform where you can do so in that fashion.
 Here are some of the best options:

 - Brokers & trading platforms.
-A broker will offer you a suite of online tools that allow you to invest in the Hang Seng Index quickly, easily, and inexpensively.
+A broker is often the best way to invest in the Hang Seng Index quickly, easily, and inexpensively.
 However, online stock brokers don’t usually offer in-depth investment advice.
 So if you’re looking for more thorough investing advice to guide your decisions, there are other options you should consider.

 - Robo advisors.
 Robo advisors are algorithm-powered trading platforms which execute trades automatically.
 Some robots will also allow you to discuss your investment strategy with an actual human advisor.
 Combine that guidance with relatively low trading fees, and you have an attractive investing option for many investors.
 Robo advisors are still a more hands-off investing approach than what you get when investing with a dedicated financial advisor, though.

 - Financial advisors.
 Financial advisors offer the most investment advice to investors.
 They’ll discuss your financial goals with you in great detail, and explain how every different investment option and decision can fit with those goals.
 With that level of service, it’s no surprise that financial advisors charge a premium for their services.
 That can sometimes be worth the price given the high level of customer service they provide.
-That said, investing in the Hang Seng Index isn’t very complicated, so it probably isn’t worth paying high fees in this case unless you’re also planning on making other investments through your financial advisor.
+That said, it isn’t very complicated, so it probably isn’t worth paying high fees in this case unless you’re also planning on making other investments through your financial advisor.

 - Banks.
-Investing in the Hang Seng Index with your bank gives you the convenience of having all of your financial instruments in one place, such as your checking account, savings account, and other investments.
+Your bank gives you the convenience of having all of your financial instruments in one place, such as your checking account, savings account, and other investments.
 The problem with this option is that banks tend to charge high fees without providing the level of service that top financial advisors offer.
 That means that banks often won’t provide the combination of service and affordability that you’re seeking.

 What should I do now?